yemanbh/Personalised-Real-State-AI-Agent/README.md

-# Personalised Real State Agent
+# Personalised real estate AI agent using multimodal semantic search

 This repository contains implementation of a **Personalised Real State AI Agent**.
 It is an AI based real state recommendation system that utilises multimodal search capabilities of Large Language Models and Vision Models and